History > Immigration to America Begins

 Immigration to America Begins - 1874

-Based on research derived from Russian archival documents, Igor Pleve states that the conditions that led to Volga German emigration during the period from 1874 to the mid-1880's were different from those during the mid-1880's up to World War I.
+Based on research from Russian archival documents, Dr. Igor Pleve states that the conditions that led to Volga German emigration from 1874 to the mid-1880s differed from those during the mid-1880s until World War I.

 "The German is like a willow.
 No matter which way you bend him, he will always take root again." - Alexander Solzhenitsyn